-This content was made possible with support from Medtronic Diabetes, who recognize that a major racial disparity exists in technology use and access in the diabetes community.
-Did you know that ethnic minorities are 3x less likely to use technology like a CGM or pump?
+This content was made possible with support from Medtronic Diabetes, an active partner of Beyond Type 1 at the time of publication.
+Medtronic Diabetes recognize that a major racial disparity exists in technology use and access in the diabetes community.
+Did you know that ethnic minorities are 3x less likely to use technology like a continuous glucose monitor (CGM) or pump?
 The Medtronic ASK (“Acquire Some Knowledge”) campaign is all about education and raising awareness around this issue.

 Learn more on Medtronic’s ASK campaign here.

 A Difficult Introduction to Type 1 Diabetes (T1D)

 Raziah Jackson passed away on April 17th, 2016 at the age of 13.
 She was survived by her parents and four siblings, and in the immediate aftermath of her tragic death, Raziah’s younger brother TJ began to show the signs of type 1 diabetes.

 Doctors could not find anything wrong with TJ however, and initially his symptoms, including lethargy and frequent urination, were thought to be responses from the stress of losing a sister.

 It seemed that TJ was recovering, and the family traveled to North Carolina for Raziah’s second homecoming service.
 The day after the funeral however, TJ had to be taken to the emergency room because he could not stop vomiting.

 His blood sugar was over 38.8 mmol/L700 mg/dL.
 The nurse said she could smell what was wrong before he was even taken into a room—and they worked to get him stabilized before rushing him to the ICU at the local Children’s Hospital.

 “We buried our child one day and were in ICU with another one the following day,” TJ’s mother, Tricia, remembers.
 “It felt like our world was crumbling.”